 If you enjoy using an electric toothbrush when you brush your teeth, there’s no reason not to use one when you have braces on.
 In fact, studies by American Journal of Orthodontics and Dentofacial Orthopedics have revealed that brushing with an electric toothbrush for those with braces promotes better oral hygiene.

-If you participate in sports or activities that involve substantial impact, it’s important to consult us for special precautions.
+If you participate in sports or activities that involve a substantial impact, it’s important to consult us for special precautions.
 When playing contact sports, it’s advised that you wear a protective mouth guard.
 If you experience an impact to the head or face, you’ll want to check your braces and your mouth right away.

 If your appliances are damaged or teeth are loosened, phone us immediately for an appointment.
 If you are experiencing any discomfort in the meantime, treat yourself as you would any general soreness.